bnmoch3/blog/_posts/2024-06-11-leanstore.md

 1. Page translation from disk-resident page identifier to in-memory location
 2. Cache management: determining what pages should be kept in memory and which ones should be evicted once more memory is required
-3. IO operations management: loading pages from disk, flushing dirty pages as needed
+3. I/O operations management: loading pages from disk, flushing dirty pages as needed

 These are handled within 3 separate data structures in Leanstore: